Jon-P-Madden/MakeMe-Resume-Positioning-Engine/Resume_Positioning_Engine_README.md

 - **Single HTML file** — zero dependencies, zero deployment surface, runs in any browser
 - **Runtime API key input** — entered by user at runtime, never stored or persisted
-- **No backend or database** — fully client-side execution by design
+- **localStorage persistence** — profile saved after first-time setup, never re-entered
-- **Five-step wizard UX** — structured intake prevents the "blank page" problem
+- **Five-step wizard UX** — structured intake prevents the blank page problem

 These were deliberate decisions to maximize portability and ease of use.
 See Known Limitations for the production tradeoffs this implies.